daattali/beautiful-jekyll/_posts/2023-05-27-become-to-achieve.md

 ---
 layout: post
 title: Become to Achieve - A Balanced Perspective on Corporate Culture
-subtitle: Balancing Growth and Well-being - Embracing the 'Become to Achieve' Mindset in Corporate Culture
+subtitle: Balancing Growth and Well-being - Embracing the Become to Achieve mindset in Corporate Culture
 tags: [corporateCulture, personalDevelopment, growthMindset, workLifeBalance, professionalGrowth]
 comments: true
 ---

 ![Architecture vs Design Patterns - An In-depth Examination of Modern Applications](../assets/img/posts/become-to-achieve.jpeg){:class="img-responsive"}

 Corporate culture has a significant impact on employee satisfaction and productivity.
-One slogan often used in organizations is "become to achieve," which advocates the importance of becoming proficient and acquiring skills before receiving promotions or opportunities.
+One slogan often used in organizations is "become to achieve" which advocates the importance of becoming proficient and acquiring skills before receiving promotions or opportunities.

 On the one hand, this slogan promotes continuous improvement and personal development.
 Dweck's (2006) research on growth mindset suggests that a learning and improvement-oriented approach can contribute to career success.